Go to the Students section

 Accommodation for students starting in January is dependent on availability.
 Although we always have rooms available, it is not possible for us to guarantee accommodation for students starting in January.
 However, we will do our best to assist as many applicants as possible.

-How to applyYou will receive an email from us inviting you to apply online via our Accommodation Portal.
+How to applyYou will receive an email from us inviting you to apply online.
 You will receive this email from us in November, or shortly after you have made us your firm or insurance choice.

 We don’t allocate on a first-come, first-served basis but will allocate to all students who have applied by the deadline and met the conditions of their offer.
 However, if you miss the deadline to apply, you are welcome to contact us after the allocation date to ask about vacancies.

-You will receive an email from us when you have been allocated a room - and you will then need to pay a booking confirmation fee to confirm your room.
+You will receive an email from us when you have been allocated a room.
+You will then be asked to either accept or decline your offer.

 When to applyAs an international student you apply in the same way, and have the same deadlines, as other students.
 Please look at the relevant tab for starting in September or January for more information.